 No, you’re right.
 I don’t, unfortunately, have any statistics and I don’t know whether there really are any statistics about it.
 I've heard anecdotally about why it may be happening, and it's for the same reason as the suicide rates: stress stemming from all those different factors.
 Also, the fact that many can't work, so start using drugs recreationally to pass the time, then end up becoming addicted.

 What steps do you think could be taken to start to tackle this stuff?

-It all goes back to this point of "acceptable discrimination" against gypsies and travellers in the UK and throughout Europe.
-It’s still seen as OK to say and do discriminatory things, and most people don’t even realise that our planning laws are indirectly discriminatory; that the way kids register for school is indirectly discriminatory, because these people are forced out of having a permanent address, then told they need one to benefit from what the state offers.
-In a survey I saw, on a scale of one to ten – where ten is extremely comfortable and one is extremely uncomfortable – having a disabled person as a neighbour got a nine, having a homosexual person as a neighbour got an eight and having a Roma as a neighbour got a six.
-So yeah, you don’t really realise, but the discrimination is quite shocking and massively ingrained.
+It all goes back to this point of "acceptable discrimination" against gypsies and travelers in the UK and throughout Europe.
+It’s still seen as OK to say and do discriminatory things, and most people don’t even realize that our planning laws are indirectly discriminatory; that the way kids register for school is indirectly discriminatory, because these people are forced out of having a permanent address, then told they need one to benefit from what the state offers.
+In a survey I saw, on a scale of one to ten—where ten is extremely comfortable and one is extremely uncomfortable—having a disabled person as a neighbor got a nine, having a homosexual person as a neighbor got an eight and having a Roma as a neighbor got a six.
+So yeah, you don’t really realize, but the discrimination is quite shocking and massively ingrained.

 Follow Jamie on Twitter: @jamie_clifton

-More on the world of gypsies and travellers:
+More on the world of gypsies and travelers: